Does a Hernia Cause Diarrhea? Understanding the Connection (or Lack Thereof)

 - Redness, swelling, or tenderness around the hernia: This may indicate inflammation or infection.

-- Persistent or worsening symptoms: If your hernia symptoms are not improving or are getting worse, it's important to seek medical attention.
+- Persistent or worsening symptoms: If your hernia symptoms are not improving or are getting worse, make sure to seek medical attention.

 A healthcare professional can diagnose a hernia through a physical examination.
 Imaging tests, such as an ultrasound or CT scan, may be used to confirm the diagnosis and assess the severity of the hernia.